United States chemical weapons program: Decommissioning and destruction

 The U.S. began stockpile reductions in the 1980s, removing some outdated munitions and destroying its entire stock of BZ beginning in 1988.
 In June 1990, Johnston Atoll Chemical Agent Disposal System began destruction of chemical agents stored on Johnston Atoll in the Pacific, seven years before the Chemical Weapons Convention came into effect.
+In 1990, 1,197 tons of sarin, 383 tons of VX, and 262 metric tons of mustard gas were stored at Johnston Atoll.

 In 1986, President Ronald Reagan made an agreement with Chancellor Helmut Kohl to remove the U.S. stockpile of chemical weapons from Germany.
 As part of Operation Steel Box, in July 1990, two ships were loaded with over 100,000 shells containing GB and VX taken from U.S. Army weapons storage depots such as Miesau and then-classified ammunition FSTS (forward storage/transportation sites) and transported from Bremerhaven, Germany, to Johnston Atoll in the Pacific, a 46-day nonstop journey.

+U.S. chemical weapons had previously moved to Johnston Atoll from Okinawa in 1971 under Operation Red Hat.

 The U.S. prohibition on the transport of chemical weapons as part of the Chemical Weapons Convention meant that destruction facilities had to be constructed at each of the U.S. nine storage facilities.

+By 1993, the U.S. Army's Chemical Corps had transitioned to CBRN defense, and the employment of smoke, obscurant, and flame capabilities.

 Congress established the Assembled Chemical Weapons Assessment (ACWA) program in 1996 to safely test and demonstrate at least two alternative technologies to the baseline incineration process for the destruction of the nation’s remaining stockpile of assembled chemical weapons.
 Beginning in 1999, ACWA was tasked by the Secretary of Defense to demonstrate six incineration alternatives to destroy the remaining U.S. chemical weapons stockpile stored at the Blue Grass Army Depot in Kentucky and the U.S. Army Pueblo Chemical Depot in Colorado, the final two stockpiles in the United States.
 By 2000, ACWA had demonstrated six technologies.
 Neutralization followed by biotreatment was selected for the Colorado stockpile, and neutralization followed by supercritical water oxidation was selected for the Kentucky stockpile.

 The U.S. met the first three of the treaty's four deadlines, destroying 45% of its stockpile of chemical weapons by 2007.
 By January 2012, the final treaty deadline, the United States had destroyed 89.75% of the original stockpile.
 Only the stockpiles in Kentucky and Colorado remained.
-Both ACWA facilities are scheduled to complete chemical weapons destruction by the Chemical Weapons Convention treaty commitment of Sept.
-30, 2023.
-U.S. Public Law mandates stockpile destruction by Dec.
-31, 2023.

-As of September 2021, more than three-quarters of the Colorado stockpile and nearly one-third of the Kentucky stockpile had been destroyed.
+The final chemical weapon was not destroyed until July 7, 2023.
+The chemical weapons destroyed, declared in 1997, included over 30,000 tons of chemical agents stored within almost 3.5 million munitions, and well over 22,500 tons of agents in other containers.